Skip to main content

 Build

-The exercise primarily targets the glutes and hamstrings, with the quads assisting during the initial lift from the floor.
-The back and core work to maintain a stable, neutral position, helping transfer force efficiently from the legs into the kettlebell.
+The exercise primarily targets the glutes and hamstrings during the hip extension phase, with the quads assisting during the initial pull from the floor.
+The back and core work to maintain a stable, neutral spine throughout the movement.
+Understanding sagittal plane mechanics during the kettlebell deadlift helps ensure efficient force transfer from the legs into the weight (Van Gelder et al., 2015).

-Kettlebell Deadlift fits well in strength training, technique-focused sessions, and general fitness programs.
-It is especially useful for beginners learning deadlift patterns, but also works as a lighter or higher-rep alternative to barbell deadlifts for building consistency and control.
+This lift fits well in strength training, technique-focused sessions, and general fitness programs.
+It is especially useful for beginners learning the deadlift pattern, but also works as a lighter or higher-rep option for experienced lifters.
+Strengthening the posterior chain through exercises like this helps address neuromuscular deficits that can develop from inactivity or previous injury (Gulgosteren et al., 2025).

 1. Place a kettlebell between your feet, standing with feet shoulder-width apart and toes pointed slightly outward.